rlridenour/jekyll-blog/_posts/2010-12-10-we-all-know-well-that-we-can-do-things-for-others.md

 comments: true

 ---
-<blockquote>We all know well that we can do things for others and in the process, crush them, making them feel that they are incapable of doing things by themselves.
-To love someone is to reveal to them their capacities for life, the light that is shining in them.</p></blockquote>
+<blockquote class="big">We all know well that we can do things for others and in the process, crush them, making them feel that they are incapable of doing things by themselves.
+To love someone is to reveal to them their capacities for life, the light that is shining in them.</blockquote>

-<div class="attribution">Jean Vanier</div>
+<cite class="big">Jean Vanier</cite>